metagenome-atlas/atlas/docs/usage/getting_started.rst

 ---------------------------------------

 Thanks to the underlying snakemake Atlas can submit parts of the pipeline automatically to a cluster system and define the appropriate resources.
 If one job has finished it launches the next one.
-This allows you use the full capacity of your cluster system.
+This allows to use the full capacity of your cluster system.
 You even need to pay attention not to spam the other users of the cluster.